reactive-python/reactpy/docs/source/core-concepts.rst

 Stateful Elements
 -----------------

-A Stateful Element is one which uses a :ref:`Life Cycle Hook`.
+A Stateful Element is one which uses a :ref:`Life Cycle Hooks`.
 These life cycle hooks allow you to add state to otherwise stateless functions.
 To create a stateful element you'll need to apply the :func:`~idom.core.element.element` decorator to a coroutine_ whose body contains a hook usage.
 We'll demonstrate that with a simple